What is UMHAN?

 Tools and Support

-Ensure HE and FE mental health support staff are equipped with the tools, support, and empowerment to best support students, and ensure national representation to influence the sector for good.
+Ensure mental health support staff working in education are equipped with the tools, support, and empowerment to best support students, and ensure national representation to influence the sector for good.

 - To facilitate online and in person opportunities for the sharing of best practice, collaboration, and peer education.